LLB (Hons), London. Queen Mary College,

 As a reputable litigation lawyer, Dato’ Benny is consistently awarded personal accolades in legal circles.
 In 2005 Chambers Global described Jude Benny as “An old hand in the game, he knows every rule in the book, and may have written a few himself” and again, “..impressive and quick off the mark”.
 Who’s Who Legal 2008 entry for the world’s leading maritime lawyers says : “Jude Benny’s involvement in ship collision trials led to high levels of recognition, and he is regarded as a “legend in this field”.
 Dato’ Benny has also been named a Leading Individual in Legal 500’s Asia Pacific 2016 rankings

-Dato’ Benny has argued the following cases before the Singapore court that are landmark authorities and/or have become leading authorities:
+Dato’ Benny has argued the following cases before the Singapore court that are authorities on landmark or novel points and/or have become leading authorities:

 - Possessory Liens (“The Alpha 601” – Civil Appeal No.237 of 1998) reported in 3 SLR 249;